DEPRESSION TREATMENT NEAR YOU IN MILWAUKEE

-While depression is common, it is a serious medical condition that can greatly impact your quality of life.
-Depression can negatively impact how you think, feel, and act, which can result in feelings of sadness and loss of enjoyment in activities you normally enjoy.
+Depression is a serious psychological and medical condition that can greatly impact your quality of life.
+It can negatively impact how you think, feel, and act, which can result in feelings of sadness and loss of enjoyment in activities you normally enjoy.
+Depression can also affect your nutrition and sleep hygiene.
+Depression is often persistent, but it is treatable.
+With proven treatment approaches and individualized care coordination, patients achieve remission and experience long-lasting results.

 • Feeling sad